slayerinc/Blog-website/README.md

 # Description
-Blog website made by me for fun/portfolio, made with Html, CSS, JavaScript and Node.js, coming soon
+Blog website made by me for fun/portfolio, made with Html, CSS, JavaScript and Node.js, full compeletion coming soon.

 # Creator
 Made by Slayerinc